Technigo/project-business-site/README.md

 The main requirements were to have"

 - "Hero" image/video
-- Signup form with: 2 x Text fields, 1 x A password field, 1 x Set of radio buttons, 1 x Set of checkboxes,1 x Submit button
+- Signup form with: 2 x Text fields, 1 x A password field, 1 x Set of radio buttons, 1 x Set of checkboxes,1 x Submit button (submit it to httpbin)
 - Accordion element